 We’re talking about things like Ben-Gay (that smelly ointment for sore muscles), ibuprofen and prescription medications my parents took for high blood pressure.

-It wasn’t until the 1990s that Complementary and Alternative Medicine began to take hold.
+It wasn’t until I was a middle-aged adult that Complementary and Alternative Medicine began to take hold.

-If my folks were to fill their medicine cabinet today, they’d have so many options they didn’t have then, or at least that few people knew about or believed in… remedies that aren’t pharmaceutical in nature, but that do the job well and safely — and now, years later, have much more research behind them.
+Suppose my folks were to fill their medicine cabinet today.
+In that case, they’d have so many options they didn’t have then… remedies that aren’t pharmaceutical in nature, but now, years later, have much more research behind them.

-Here’s a list of seven staples to keep on hand…
+Here’s a list of seven staples I’m sure they’d have kept on hand…

 Natural ways to treat indigestion, skin troubles and more